Seun-O/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- [X] Explain the differences between `client-side routing` and `server-side routing`.

+  client-side routing is done via the browser because it doesn't make a request to get information from the server.
+All of the pages are cached in the history of the browser and it allows for faster page loading.
+Instead of the page reloading to get the information from the server it relies on the history.
+Server-side routing is when we make a get request to the server via the url box and the server sends us the information.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [X] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  Post can be mapped to C - Create
+  Get can be mapped to R - Read
+  Put can be mapped to U - Update
+  Delete can be mapped to D- Delete

-- [ ] Mention three tools we can use to make AJAX requests.
+- [X] Mention three tools we can use to make AJAX requests.

+  Call back functions
+  Axios
+  Fetch
+  Set-Timeout

 ## Project Set Up